abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 suffer.* If that sort of loosening seems impossible, it merely means we haven’t found the right entry point into the state we’re working with.
-There *is* some entry point, some place where we’re clinging and hanging onto negativity and there *is* a way to let go of it.
-We have to know that, to have faith, and to trust in that.
+There *is* some entry point, some place where we’re clinging and hanging onto negativity, and there *is* a way to let go of it.
+We have to know that, to have faith in that, and to trust in that.
 We can say to ourselves, *This is not who I am, and there is some way to let go of this.
 There’s somewhere inside where I can loosen my grip.
 There has to be.
 If there weren’t, that would be the end of this whole spiritual path.*

 When these states arise, to a certain extent, determinations can be helpful to deal with them.
 But in order to fully uproot them, we have to